 - Increase the awareness of water quality issues among Allegan and Ottawa County stakeholders

-- Increase the involvement of Allegan and Ottawa Country stakeholders in the Macatawa Watershed Phosphorus Reduction Implementation Plan
+- Increase the involvement of Allegan and Ottawa Country stakeholders in the Macatawa Watershed Management Plan

-- The Macatawa Area Coordinating Council (MACC), agreed to oversee a comprehensive watershed project aimed at reducing the level of phosphorus in the Macatawa Watershed by 70% .
+- The Macatawa Area Coordinating Council agreed to oversee a comprehensive watershed project aimed at reducing the amount of phosphorus entering Lake Macatawa by 70% .